 Deployment & Lockup

-Editor: I recommend purchasing the Bestech Knives Malware at BladeHQ.
-Please consider that buying anything through any of the links on this website (including Amazon) helps support BladeReviews.com, and keeps the site going.
+Editor: I recommend purchasing the Cold Steel AD-10 at Amazon or BladeHQ.
+Please consider that buying anything through any of the links on this website helps support BladeReviews.com, and keeps the site going.
 As always, any and all support is greatly appreciated.
 Thank you very much.